finite-element/finite-element-course/doc/source/L5_convergence.rst

       b(u_h,v)  = F(v) \quad \forall v \in V_h.

-   Choosing `v\in V_h\subset V` means we can use it in both equations, and subtraction and linearity lead to the ``Galerkin orthogonality'' condition
+   Choosing `v\in V_h\subset V` means we can use it in both equations, and subtraction and linearity lead to the "Galerkin orthogonality" condition

    .. math::